 During the next part of the tour we'll head down to the bohemian Kazimierz district to learn all about Krakow's Jewish community past and present.
-You'll take in the oldest synagogue, the old Jewish cemetery and Remu's synagogue (all sights outside only) - where you'll hear all about the far-reaching contributions made by the Jews from this area throughout history.
+You'll take in the oldest synagogue, the Old Jewish Cemetery and Remu's Synagogue (all sights outside only) - where you'll hear all about the far-reaching contributions made by the Jews from this area throughout history.
 Here we'll also have a refreshment break where you'll taste some sweet local specialities.

-At the conclusion of the tour the guide will help with ideas, tips, directions and more!
+At the conclusion of the tour, the guide will help with ideas, tips, directions and more!

-Our walking tours are small groups and generally do not have more than 15 participants, making them interactive and personal and giving you plenty of chances to ask questions and get to know your guide and press them for local tips and hints of where to go and what else to do.
+Our walking tours are small groups and generally do not have more than 15 participants, making them interactive and personal and giving you plenty of chances to ask questions and get to know your guide and press them for local tips and hints on where to go and what else to do.